alexnuijten/loggerutil/README.md

 #docarguments# |All the arguments are listed (IN, OUT and IN/OUT).
 Handy for when you want to use this in the comments section.
 The text (or spaces) before the placeholder is placed before each argument.
 #logarguments# |Only the IN and IN/OUT arguments are used for calls to Logger.

-# Does LoggerUtil support complex datatypes to generate the logggin for?
+# Does LoggerUtil support complex datatypes to generate the logging for?
 No, LoggerUtil doesn't generate Logger code for complex datatypes like Objects, Nested Tables, Varrays or Associative Arrays.

 ##Feedback/Issues